co-cart/co-cart/readme.txt

 = Does it work with any of the official WooCommerce libraries? =

 Only if you request your customers to be logged in first.
-This is because all the libraries require authentication which the cart does not require.
+This is because all the official libraries require authentication which the cart does not require.

 = Can I view any customers cart? =